pydoit/doit/doc/cmd_other.rst

 ignore
 -------

-It is possible to set a task to be ignored/skipped (that is not executed).
-This is useful for example when you are performing checks in several files and you want to skip the check in some of them temporarily.
+It is possible to set a task to be ignored/skipped (that is, not executed).
+This is useful, for example, when you are performing checks in several files and you want to skip the check in some of them temporarily.

 .. literalinclude:: tutorial/subtasks.py